Heat Transfer Agents

 Unit Cost of Heat Transfer Agent

-Note that the annual demand of a heat transfer agent that you see, for example, on the List of Heat Transfer Agents Currently in Use dialog, indicates the annual amount of heat transfer agent used by the flowsheet’s processes, not the annual amount of heat transfer agent that you need to buy every year.
-That is because the heat transfer agents are supposed to be recycled to the utility plant and not spent (wasted) in their entirety (see ).
-Similarly, the unit cost of heat transfer agent is supposed to indicate how much it costs (per unit mass or energy) to get the required amount of heat transfer agent ready for use by the flowsheet’s processes, not how much it costs on a unit mass or energy basis to buy the required amount of heat transfer agent (unit purchase cost).
+Note that the annual demand of a heat transfer agent that you see, for example, on the List of Heat Transfer Agents Currently in Use dialog, indicates the annual amount of heat transfer agent required (or used) by the model of the processes, not the annual amount of heat transfer agent that you need to buy every year.
+That is because the heat transfer agents are supposed to be recycled to the utility plant and not spent (wasted) in their entirety (see The life cycle and unit cost of a heat transfer agent.).

 The life cycle and unit cost of a heat transfer agent.